 Many people ask us about getting a ‘section 10’.

-A section 10 is where you plead guilty but a conviction is not recorded against your name.
+A section 10 is where you plead guilty but avoid a criminal conviction.

-The most common form of section 10 comes with a good behaviour bond – which is, funnily enough, known as a ‘section 10 bond’.
+The most common form of section 10 comes with a good behaviour bond – which is known as a ‘section 10 bond’.

-But if you don’t show up to court, you will not be able to get a section 10 bond because there is a requirement that you must formally accept the bond, either in the courtroom or by signing it at the court office.
+But if you don’t show up to court, you will not be eligible for a section 10 bond because there is a requirement that you must formally accept the bond, either in the courtroom or by signing it at the court office.

-This is another reason why you should always show up to court rather than send a WNP.
+This is a good reason why you should always show up to court rather than send a WNP.